-The material in Sections V-X can be interpreted as a description of the additional conditions to definition of controls of the types U1 - U6.
-Such conditions (together with relation (2)) distinguish the controls leading to the boundary of the reachable set $G(t_f)$ .
-These conditions depend on $t_f$ and $\varphi$ (see formulas (22)-(26) and Fig. 7).
-Taking them into account completely determines the boundary of the reachable set.
-It will open up the possibility (based on the effective numerical construction of the set $G(t_f)$ with the growth of $t_f$ ) to solve many problems of optimal control with the dynamics of the Dubins car including the time-optimal problems.
-It is also possible to use the results obtained in solving some game problems.
+The paper results open up the possibility (based on the effective numerical construction of the set $G(t_f)$ boundary with the growth of $t_f$ ) to solve many problems of optimal control with the dynamics of the Dubins car including the time-optimal problems.
+It is also possible to use the results obtained for solving some game problems.